What is a stocks and shares ISA, and how does it work?

 Can I transfer my cash ISA into a stocks and shares ISA?

-You can transfer into a stocks and shares ISA, and choose how much you want to transfer.
+You can transfer into a stocks and shares ISA, and choose how much you want to transfer, without it affecting your ISA allowance.

 What happens with dividends that I receive from a stocks and shares ISA?